 - conduct additional special tests, if necessary

-Once a diagnosis is made, the SLP may work as part of a team to design a feeding therapy plan for the child.
-This team may include an occupational or physical therapist, a dietitian or nutritionist, a physician or nurse, or a developmental specialist.
+Once a diagnosis is made, the SLP or therapist may work closely with a team to design a feeding therapy plan to address the child’s needs.
+This team may include a physical or occupational therapist, a dietitian or nutritionist, a physician or nurse, or a developmental specialist.

 As part of the multidisciplinary team, the SLP can help your child address the following issues:

 - improving the child’s tongue and jaw movement

 - improving the way the child sucks from a bottle or drinks from a cup

 - adjusting textures of food and thickness of liquids to make swallowing easier

 - encouraging the child’s good behavior during meals, such as increased focus at meal times, not refusing food, and not fussing

 - addressing the child’s sensory issues (how the food feels in his or her mouth or hands)